 What is PAK™ and Professional Applied Kinesiology™ and who is eligible?

 The requirements for PAKTM Certification status are:

 - Individual MUST be a doctor member of the ICAK-U.S.A. in good standing – current in dues and all other financial obligations to ICAK-U.S.A. as well as meet all requirements of membership.

 - Individual MUST recertify every 5 years by attending an ICAK-USA Annual Meeting.

 Current PAK® Members include: ICAK-U.S.A. members who are Diplomates (DIBAKs) or who are certified to use the PAK designation must remain in good standing as a member and recertify (above) in order to maintain their Certification status.

 What is the ICAK (International College of Applied Kinesiology) ?

 The ICAK, founded in 1975, is an international group of nation chapters composed of health care practitioners, medical doctors, chiropractors, osteopaths and dentists, who specialize in AK.
-Currently, there are chapters in the United States, Canada, Australia, Germany, Italy, the United Kingdom, Scandinavia, Switzerland and Russia.
+Some chapters include the United States, Canada, Australia, Germany, Italy, the United Kingdom, Scandinavia, Switzerland and Russia.
 More information can be found on the ICAK website.

 What is the purpose of the ICAK ?